-Covid-19 Update: Masks are not required in the building; however, we encourage you to do what makes you feel comfortable.
+Covid-19 Update: Masks are not required in the building; we have masks and hand sanitizer available, and we encourage you to do what makes you feel comfortable.
 There are currently Covid cases in our community.
 If you have recently tested positive, please stay home and worship with us on Zoom.
 We care for one another!

 The Worship Tech Team needs you!

 We're low on staff to run Zoom for worship services.
 Interested in learning more or applying?
 Check out the job description here and email your resume and cover letter to Rev. Lisa at rev.lisa@oruuc.org.
 We also need Zoom Doorkeepers - a simpler, but necessary job!
 But no financial compensation, just the joy of helping and seeing folks on Zoom.